mccleskeyc/potter-actors/README.md

 ## Installation

 1. Fork and clone this GitHub repository.
-2. Save it locally using git clone and the repository URL.
-3. Inside the cloned folder, run 'bundle install' to install dependencies.
+2. Inside the cloned folder, run bundle install to install dependencies.

 ## Usage

-Once installed, it can be loaded by running 'ruby bin/run' in the local folder in the terminal.
+Once installed, it can be loaded by running ruby bin/run in the local folder in the terminal.

 ## Development